bastillion-io/Bastillion-EC2/README.md

 About
 -----
-A web-based ssh terminal to execute commands and scripts on multiple EC2 sessions simultaneously.
+A web-based ssh terminal to execute commands and make changes to multiple EC2 sessions simultaneously running on Amazon Web Services (AWS).

 Demo
 -----